bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 ```

-'''ID correspondence:''' To switch on ID correspondence, just use the 'correspondence' flag; each print statement below will only print one ID per linkset (one protein GI, one nucleotide GI).
+*ID correspondence:* To switch on ID correspondence, just use the 'correspondence' flag; each print statement below will only print one ID per linkset (one protein GI, one nucleotide GI).

 ```perl